ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

 Code Coverage Enforcement
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 One way of enforcing unit test coverage with a project on GitHub is to use the
-**codecov.io CI Bot** to enforce minimum patch (and optionally project)
+codecov.io to enforce minimum patch (and optionally project) coverage.
+As this
-coverage.
-As this application is already available to the `PyAnsys Organization
+application is already available to the `PyAnsys Organization
 <https://github.com/pyansys>`_, simply add the following to the root directory
 of your repository: